See IOM 2.2 for discussion of statutory authority.

-Engineers, quality assurance specialists, and expert investigators in ORA/ORO/Division of Field Investigations (DFI), 301-, are available for on-site consultation and assistance in problem areas.
+Engineers, quality assurance specialists, and expert investigators in ORA/ OO/OMPTO/Division of Medical Products and Tobacco Program Operations (DMPTPO),301-796-0358, are available for on-site consultation and assistance in problem areas.
 The division's subject matter experts are also available by telephone for consultation and to answer questions regarding regulation and program interpretation and QS/GMP application.
 Additionally, the CDRH Office of Compliance enforcement divisions (organized by device product) can be contacted as necessary.

-WEAC has various personnel (biomedical, sterility, electronic, materials, mechanical, nuclear and plastics engineers) available for telephone consultation and on-site assistance.
-They can be reached at 617-729-5700.
+WEAC has various personnel (biomedical, sterility, electronic, materials, mechanical, nuclear and plastics engineers) available for telephone consultation and on-site assistance at 781-756-9700.